 Time to talk about the game…

 I know what you’re thinking – “but what is the game actually like!” as this was a question I was also asking myself after seeing the trailer last year.
 As stated above, time manipulation is the core mechanic in this game.
 You can move it both forward and backwards as you follow our protagonists on their way to the exit.
 However, it’s not that simple!
 Arina carries a lantern which must contain a light upon reaching the exit.
 Frendt is the one who can operate the various switches you’ll find on certain levels.
-As such, you’ll regularly come across obstacles such as ‘dark light’ which will suck the light out of your lantern – these are sometimes disabled with a switch or avoided by placing your lantern on a platform which jumps around as you progress time.
+As such, you’ll regularly come across obstacles such as ‘dark light’ which will suck the light out of your lantern – these are sometimes disabled with a switch or avoided by placing your lantern on a platform that jumps around as you progress time.
 Other such hazards include smoke – this blocks your path if you don’t have a lit lantern, yet it also means you’ll be unable to cross smoke bridges if you have hold of a lit lantern.
 This process reminded me a lot of the awesome The Spectrum Retreat which I reviewed a few months back.

 The Gardens Between is also full of rather ingenious environmental puzzles along the way – I don’t want to give them all away, as it was fun discovering them for myself, but one such mechanic is conducting electricity.
 You see, even though time stops when you aren’t pressing any of the buttons, technically the time around our protagonists still exists in some form or another.
 In this instance, if you pause time as a raindrop passes through a couple of open wires, it will conduct a signal and power the item it’s connected to.
 There are a few rather difficult solutions in the game – namely the final puzzle which had me stumped for a while, but as soon as you have a ‘Eureka’ moment, you’ll get it and it’s very satisfying.